Who may reserve museum passes?

 - Boston Children's Museum – discounted pass, half-price per person; will admit up to 4 people

-- Massachusetts DCR ParksPass hang tag – free parking for 1 vehicle at state park facilities that charge a parking fee
+- Massachusetts DCR ParksPass hang tag – free parking for 1 vehicle at state park facilities that charge a parking fee; pass must be returned the next day

 - Museum of Fine Arts – discounted pass; $10 per person, will admit up to 2 people to general admission